Some results regarding the ideal structure of C*-algebras of \'etale groupoids: Effectiveness at a unit and the obstruction ideal

 \begin{definition} Let $G$ be a locally compact Hausdorff \'etale groupoid.
 We say that $G$ is \emph{jointly effective where it is effective} if $G$ is jointly effective at every point in $G^{(0)}_{\eff}$. \end{definition}

 \begin{examples} \begin{enumerate} \item By~\cref{rmk:effective->jointly effective}, if $G$ is effective then it is jointly effective where it is effective.
-In particular, if $G$ is principal, then it is jointly effective where it is effective. \item If $G$ consists only of isotropy (e.g. if $G$ is a discrete group or, more generally, a group bundle), then $G$ is jointly effective where it is effective, because it is effective nowhere.
-The obstruction ideal is then the whole reduced groupoid $C^*$-algebra. \item In particular, Willett's groupoid \cite{Willett} consists entirely of isotropy, and hence is jointly effective where it is effective.
+In particular, if $G$ is principal, then it is jointly effective where it is effective. \item Suppose $G$ is a Hausdorff \'etale group bundle (for example, $G$ is a nontrivial discrete group).
+Since $G^{(0)}$ is clopen, $G$ is effective at $x \in G^{(0)}$ if and only if $G_x = \{x\}$.
+Since $G$ is trivially effective at $x$ when $G^x_x = \{x\}$, it follows that $G$ is jointly effective where it is effective.
+We have $G^{(0)}_{\eff} = \{x : G_x = \{x\}\}$, and the obstruction ideal is generated by $C_0(\{x : G_x \not= \{x\}\})$. \item In particular, Willett's groupoid \cite{Willett} consists entirely of isotropy, and hence is jointly effective where it is effective.
 It is not inner-exact.
-The obstruction ideal is the whole reduced groupoid $C^*$-algebra. \item Likewise, any countable discrete group is a groupoid consisting entirely of isotropy, so is jointly effective where it is effective with obstruction ideal equal to the whole reduced group $C^*$-algebra. \end{enumerate} \end{examples}
+The obstruction ideal is the whole reduced groupoid $C^*$-algebra. \end{enumerate} \end{examples}

 The next examples show that groupoids need not be jointly effective where they are effective and that the property of being jointly effective where effective does not necessarily pass to reductions to closed invariant subsets.
 This latter permanence property does hold in groupoids all of whose nontrivial isotropy groups are infinite cyclic (see~\cref{sec:DR-groupoids}).